roadtocode4u/spaceship/docs/python-programming/07-tuple/07-tuple.md

 > 0

-**Example explanation :**
+**Example Explanation :**

 In the above example, In the 1st line we can create one variable and the name of that variable is `pythonStudent`.
-In this variable, we store the tuple of items {'Saurabh','pooja','Tushar','Harshal'}.
+In this variable, we store the tuple of items `{'Saurabh','pooja','Tushar','Harshal'}`.
 In the 2nd line, we print the value of that variable and provide the `index` method for finding the index of that given element.

 ### Count()